SeabookChen/seabookchen.net/_posts/2013-05-10-setup-jekyll-on-windows.md

 1. Go to <http://rubyinstaller.org/downloads/>

-2. In "RubyInstallers" section, select a version and click download.
+2. In "RubyInstallers" section, click a version to download.
 <br />For example, `Ruby 2.0.0-p247 (x64)` is the Windows installer
 for Ruby 2.0.0 x64 on 64-bit machines.